DiamondRC/panda-bridge/README.md

 # lqr-bridge

-Low-latency PS→PL gain/weight bridge for the PandA LQR controller.
+Low-latency PS->PL gain/weight bridge for the PandA LQR controller.
+Runs on a forked build of the PandA-Server.
+Docs TODO.

 ## Purpose